microsoft/APSI/README.md

 It contains static functions that operate on instances of the *request classes* `apsi::sender::ParmsRequest`,`apsi::sender::OPRFRequest`, and `apsi::sender::QueryRequest`.
 - `apsi::sender::SenderDB` is an abstract base class with two derived classes: `apsi::sender::UnlabeledSenderDB` and `apsi::sender::LabeledSenderDB`.
 Instances of either kind of `SenderDB` class are used to hold the data structures described in [Practice](#practice) and [Labeled Mode](#labeled-mode).
-The `SenderDB` supports fast CRUD operations, but creating it from scratch can be slow due to complex pre-computations that are needed.
+The `SenderDB` supports fast CRUD operations, but creating it from scratch can be slow due to complex precomputations that are needed.

 ### Common